mmbishop/gwt-test/README.md

 ```

 where ```TestContext``` is a class extending ```Context``` that you define in your test class.
 This class contains everything you need to run your unit tests.
 The name of this context class can be anything you want.
 We're using ```TestContext``` as an example.
+The context class must be public so that gwt-test can
+instantiate it.
 To support the above unit test, you might define that class as follows:

 ```
-private static class TestContext extends Context {
+public static class TestContext extends Context {
     Customer customer;
     Invoice invoice;
     Product product;